yeerock/face-api-demo/README.md

 ## Live Demo

-To experience the live demo, [click here](https://yeerock.000webhostapp.com/face-api-js-demo/face-api-js-demo.html).
+To experience the live demo, [click here](https://yeerock.000webhostapp.com/face-api-js-demo/face-api-js-demo.html)(Desktop) | [click here](https://yeerock.000webhostapp.com/face-api-js-demo/face-api-js-demo-mobile.html)(Mobile).
 Ensure your webcam is plugged in and that your browser has permission to access it.
 Feel free to explore the face-api.js demo and experiment with different images and faces.

 Enjoy!